CS 51 (Harvard College/GSAS course number 112960)

 All problem sets are due on the indicated due date by 5:00 pm EST unless otherwise indicated.
 Occasionally, extraordinary circumstances may make it impossible for you to submit your solutions on time.
 For this reason, we provide five “late days” for your problem sets.
 For each day a problem set is turned in late, up to two per problem set and allocated “greedily”, you will be charged one of your allotted late days.
 For example, if a problem set is due on Wednesday at 5:00 pm, it can be turned in by 5:00 pm on Thursday charging one late day, or by 5:00 pm Friday charging two, but will receive no credit thereafter.
 Late days are measured only in full days (not in hours).
 After two days, we will not accept late homework and will stop charging late days; that is, only two late days will be charged for unsubmitted work or work submitted exceptionally late.
 If you turn in a problem set late without sufficient late days remaining, the problem set will not earn any credit.
 However, we recommend that you turn in such problem sets anyway as we may consider them in allocating final grades in borderline cases.

 For problem sets that are submitted in pairs, both partners will be charged the corresponding late days (and must therefore have sufficient late days remaining).

-All lab exercises are due on the day of the lab by 11:59 pm of that day, although we expect that much of the lab work will generally be completed during the lab session itself.
+All lab exercises are due on the day of the lab by 11:59 pm EST of that day, although a good start on the lab work will generally be completed during the lab session itself.